quicwg/ops-drafts/draft-ietf-quic-manageability.md

 and cannot be used to identify QUIC as a protocol or to infer the behavior of future versions of QUIC.

-{{sec-google-version}} provides non-normative guidance on the identification of QUIC version 1 packets compared to some pre-standard versions.

 ## QUIC Packet Header Structure {#public-header}

 QUIC packets may have either a long header or a short header.
 The first bit